-Most calculations can be achieved with what is provided, however sometimes you are doing a tedious task and before long you find yourself wishing that there was a function that did a particular job, and you can't find anything suitable in the list.
-That's when you need a UDF or a "user tailored" function.
+Most calculations can be achieved with what is provided.
+However, sometimes you are doing a tedious task, and before long you find yourself wishing that there was a function that did a particular job, and you can't find anything suitable in the list.
+That's when you need a UDF, or a "user-tailored" function.

-Right click anywhere on the ribbon and select "Customize the Ribbon" from the drop down menu.
+Right-click anywhere on the ribbon and select "Customize the Ribbon" from the drop-down menu.

 An option dialog box will open.
 Click on the Developer check box (it is under "Customize the Ribbon Main Tabs") and press ok.

-A new window (Visual Basic Editor) will open which would have a dialog box in the center.
+A new window (Visual Basic Editor) will open which will have a dialog box in the center.
 You will write the code in the dialog box.

-Write the following code in the dialog box
+Write the following code in the dialog box.

 Function Area(x As Double, y As Double) As Double Area = x * y End Function